Skip to main content

 Your system is the integration you build.
 It connects to Fire by:

-• Receiving webhook events and acting on them (publishing to aggregators, syncing a POS, triggering internal workflows, etc.)
+• Receiving events from Fire through one or more Integration Flows, and acting on them (publishing to aggregators, syncing a billing system or ERP, triggering internal workflows, etc.).

 The integration interface is the same regardless of what your system does with the data.